 Usman Haque is the founder of Pachube.com, a real-time data infrastructure for the Internet of Things used by tens of thousands of people around the world (acquired by LogMeIn Inc in 2011).
 Trained as an architect, he has created responsive environments, interactive installations, digital interface devices and dozens of mass-participation initiatives.
 His skills include the design and engineering of both physical spaces and the software and systems that bring them to life.
 He received the 2008 Design of the Year Award (interactive) from the Design Museum, UK, a 2009 World Technology Award (art), a Wellcome Trust Sciart Award, a grant from the Daniel Langlois Foundation for Art, Science and Technology, the Swiss Creation Prize, Belluard Bollwerk International, the Japan Media Arts Festival Excellence prize and...
 Read More.

-Amy was employee #1 at Quid, where she prototyped and deployed the company’s first software for analysing current themes in technological innovation, and is now Product Manager for the data platform.
+Amy until recently was the Director of Mathematics at Quid, where she had been since its inception, prototyping and launching the company’s technology for analyzing document sets.
 A Cambridge Mathematician who previously worked in London modeling cities, Amy is fascinated by complex human systems, and the algorithms and data that help us understand them.

 J.C.
 Herz (email@example.com) is a technologist with a background in biological systems and computer game design.
 Her specialty is massively multiplayer systems that leverage social network effects, whether on the web, mobile devices, or more exotic high-end or grubby low-end hardware.
 She is the founder of Batchtags LLC, which provides large data analytics and interactive visualization and decision support technologies and services to Fortune 500 companies and the federal government.